sciart-org/AppSciArt/docs/user_stories.md

 As a participant, I want to see the hackathons in which I am enrolled, in order to organise my schedule so that I can attend.

-This user stories has the same user workflow as [US-7](#us-7-view-the-list-of-incoming-hackathons), but the user must be authenticated.
+This user story has the same user workflow as [US-7](#us-7-view-the-list-of-incoming-hackathons), but the user must be authenticated.

 ### US-9: View past hackathons in which I participated

 As a participant, I want to see past hackathons in which I participated, in order to remember my previous experiences in SciArt.

-This user stories has the same user workflow as [US-7](#us-7-view-the-list-of-incoming-hackathons), but the user must be authenticated.
+This user story has the same user workflow as [US-7](#us-7-view-the-list-of-incoming-hackathons), but the user must be authenticated.

 The list will appear in the "Your past hackathons" section.